 [Status: Hasan Sahih | Jami` at-Tirmidhi 2418]

-Imagine spending years praying, fasting, giving zakah, yet losing it all because of the pain we caused others with our tongue.
+Imagine spending years praying, fasting, giving charity, yet losing it all because of the pain we caused others with our tongue.
 Deliberately.

-I’m not perfect.
-None of us are.
+None of us are perfect, including me.
 Words slip and sometimes, because of wrong choice of word, they hurt without us even intending to.
-If I’ve ever done that to you, please forgive me.
+If I’ve ever done that to you, from the bottom of my heart, please forgive me.

 And if anyone has ever spoken about me behind my back in a way I wouldn’t like, that’s forgiven too.
-We should try fixing our habit and promise not to do it again.
-Personally, I’d rather people come to me directly and point out my mistake.
-I appreciate honest confrontation because at least then I know where I can improve.
+What matters is that we reflect, try to correct our habits, and commit not to repeat the same mistake.
+Personally, I welcome and appreciate honest confrontation.
+It helps me grow.

 0 Comments